esayyari/Fragments/README.md

 ## Abstract
-Species tree reconstruction from genome-wide data is increasingly being attempted, in most cases using a two-step approach of first estimating individual gene trees and then summarizing them to obtain a species tree.
+Species tree reconstruction from genome-wide data is increasingly being attempted, in most cases using a two-step the approach of first estimating individual gene trees and then summarizing them to obtain a species tree.
 The accuracy of this approach, which promises to account for gene tree discordance, depends on the quality of the inferred gene trees.
 At the same time, phylogenomic and phylotranscriptomic analyses typically use involved bioinformatics pipelines for data preparation.
 Errors and shortcomings resulting from these preprocessing steps may impact the species tree analyses at